 Note: In support of a more harmonious life-work balance, I am limiting the number of invitations I accept to give keynotes or invited talks.
-However, if I am unable to accept your invitation I will gladly provide you with recommendations for excellent alternative speakers.
+If I am unable to accept your invitation I will gladly provide you with recommendations for excellent alternative speakers.

-I am always honoured when I am approached by an institution or organization that is interested in having me give a keynote address or invited talk.
+I am always honoured when I am approached by an institution or organization that wishes to draw on my expertise.
 I frequently speak on topics such as open educational practices, ethical approaches to educational technology, inclusive teaching, the scholarship of teaching and learning, and the psychology of good and evil.

 Please contact me if you would like to inquire about my availability for an event.
 If possible, please include information about the expected audience (e.g., composition & size), whether you would also like me to facilitate a hands-on workshop or engage in discussions with any campus stakeholders (e.g., executives, library, bookstore, student association, etc.) during my visit, and what your budget is for a speaker fee.

 As an advocate for diversity, equity, and inclusion, I would also appreciate information about the diversity among the planned invited speakers at your event (if there is to be more than one).
 Please note that while I will not consent to participate on a “manel” or in a series that is otherwise not inclusive, I will happily provide you with a long list of gifted speakers whose presence would greatly enhance any event.